beat843796/signalk-minimalvesseldata-plugin/README.md

 ## Endpoint

-GET plugins/minimumvesseldatarest/vesseldata
+### GET plugins/minimumvesseldatarest/vesseldata

-Make sure you have set a valid authentication token ("JWT asdsadaskld.....").
+Make sure you have set a valid Authorization token ("JWT asdsadaskld.....") in http request header

 Response with provided data: